Monterey District

 ARE BONFIRES ALLOWED AT STATE BEACHES?

 Bonfires are NOT allowed on State Beaches due to environmental and safety concerns.
-Portable camp stoves, such as Hibachi or Weber, are permitted for food preparation and consumption on site.
+Portable camp stoves, such as Hibachi or Weber, are permitted for food preparation and consumption on site at Asilomar State Beach ONLY.
 Persons using approved devices for cooking must remove all unexpected fuel (coals, briquettes, etc.) from the beach.
 Dumping hot coals and ash, and burying in the sand not only harms the environment, but can potentially harm other beach goers.

 YOUR HELP is needed to keep our beautiful beaches CLEAN and SAFE by packing out trash.
 Trash receptacles are located at beach entries for your convenience.